 - Use your imagination!

-Once your first list is done, go through it and eliminate the names you don’t like as much… then order the ones you DO like from favorite to least favorite.
+Once your first list is done, go through it and eliminate the names you don’t like as much.
+Then, sort the ones you DO like from favorite to least favorite.

 Rules of Naming your Business

-Once you have your ordered short list (which in the end might not be very short, but that’s okay) you’ll want to run each naming possibility through the gauntlet to make sure it follows the rules of naming your business.
+Once you have your ordered short list (which might not be very short, but that’s okay) you’ll need to test them out.
+Run the gauntlet with each potential name to make sure it follows these rules of naming your business…

 Make it Legal